3 Ways to Use Technology in Your Construction Business - iCorps

 In March, our team attended the New York Build Show at the Javits Convention Center.
 The tradeshow brought together construction, real estate and development companies from across the country.
 We have a thick portfolio of construction industry clients, so for us, the show was a natural fit.
 But for those attending the show and stopping by the iCorps booth, the connection between construction & technology wasn't always as clear.
-Once our team had the opportunity to explain exactly how we're helping companies in these industries transform their operations through the use of technology, light bulbs began to go off.
+Once our team of technical consultants had the opportunity to explain exactly how we're helping companies in these industries transform their operations through the use of technology, light bulbs began to go off.

 The fifth and largest construction industry survey to-date by JBKnowledge indicates the construction industry continues to struggle with the incorporation of technology into its workflows.
 Benchmarks from the survey include lower-than-ever spending on IT, a lack of definition around IT roles and departments, and a continued – even increasing – use of manual data collection and spreadsheets.